unexpectedpanda/retool/readme.md

 pip install bs4 lxml strictyaml pysimpleguiqt
 ```

-#### Troubleshooting Python

-Some systems have the Python 3.x binary installed separately as `python3`.
-You might need to run this instead of `python`.

-#### Troubleshooting pip

-* Some systems have multiple versions of Python installed.
-You might need to
-run `pip3` instead of `pip`.
-* Python will complain that the `bs4` module doesn't exist if `pip`
-is installing modules to the wrong folder for Python 3.x access.
-If using
-`pip3` instead of `pip` doesn't fix the issue, do a web search to solve the
-problem on your OS of choice.

 #### I'm seeing a libxcb error in Linux

 Looks like some installs are a bit wonky when it comes to libxcb.
 This worked